tc39/proposal-import-attributes/README.md

 ### dynamic import()

-The `import()` pseudo-function would allow import conditions to be indicated in an options bag in the second argument.
+The `import()` pseudo-function would allow import assertions to be indicated in an options bag in the second argument.

 ```js
 import("foo.json", { assert: { type: "json" } })
 ```

-The second parameter to `import()` is an options bag, with the only option currently defined to be `assert`: the value here is an object containing the import conditions.
+The second parameter to `import()` is an options bag, with the only option currently defined to be `assert`: the value here is an object containing the import assertions.
 There are no other current proposals for entries to put in the options bag, but better safe than sorry with forward-compatibility.

 ### Integration of modules into environments